Skip to main content

 • lung function tests: how well your lungs are working, measured by the volume of air you can breathe in and out

-• cardio-Pulmonary Exercise testing: we get you to exercise on a pedal or handlebar bike while measuring your heart rate, blood pressure and carbon dioxide levels you breathe out.
-This gives us an idea of how well your heart and lungs are working under stress.
-This will help us to plan whether you need high dependency or intensive care after your operation.
+• cardio-pulmonary exercise testing: this test is only required in a small number of cases when undergoing complex surgery.
+It will help us decide on the risks of surgery and where best to care for you afterwards.
+A specialist will get you to exercise on a pedal or handlebar bike while measuring your heart rate, blood pressure and the carbon dioxide levels you breathe out.
+This gives us an idea of how well your heart and lungs are working under stress, and will help us to plan whether you need high dependency or intensive care after your operation